Talk. They Hear You.

 Learn to “Tell It Like It Is”

-On May 27th, Milton Creagh gave a talk to hundreds of parents in his “Tell It Like It Is” presentation.
+Milton Creagh spoke to hundreds of local parents in his “Tell It Like It Is” presentation.
 Milton Creagh is a dynamic, well respected, nationally recognized speaker and media personality with a common sense message of down to earth ideas to aid in parenting and instilling strong values in our teens.
 Hear inspirational, humorous and straight- talking strategies from this author of ‘Nobody Wants Your Child’ and host of the PBS television award winning series ‘Parenting Works’.

 To view this presentation, please watch below: